John Hunter (colonial administrator)

 Sir John Adams Hunter, KCMG (30 Oct.
 1890 – 17 November 1962) was a British colonial administrator.
 He was Lieutenant-Governor of Malta from 1938 to 1940 and Governor of British Honduras from 1940 to 1947.

+Prior to his role in Malta and Honduras, he is said to have held as a role in British India, most prominently as a District Collector in the Princely State of Hyderabad in the 1920s.
+There are records of him ordering the construction of the clock tower in the District of Karimnagar around 1928, which still stands in city center today.